ruse-traveler/SCorrelatorJetTreeMaker/README.md

+# SCorrelatorJetTree

-Class to construct a tree of jets from a specified set of events.
-This tree will serve as input for N-Point Energy Correlations.
+A class to construct a tree of jets from a specified set of events within the sPHENIX software stack.
+The produced trees will serve as input for the calculation of N-Point Energy Correlations.

 Derived from code by Antonio Silva (thanks!!)

+---

-TODO Items:
+## TODO Items:
+  - [Major] Implement QA histograms
   - [Minor] Clean-up and make stylisticallly consistent